bamalburg/streaming-data-pipeline/spark-hello-world/src/main/scala/com/labs1904/hwe/homework/spark_theory.md

 #### Define each and explain how they are different from each other
 * RDD (Resilient Distributed Dataset)
-  * Answer: immutable (can't change it), fault tolerant (can recover from errors / crashes), distributed (spread over multiple servers - this is what makes it fault tolerant?) collection of objects (data) that can be operated on in parallel.
+  * Answer: immutable (can't change it), fault tolerant (can recover from errors / crashes), distributed (spread over multiple servers - this is what makes it fault tolerant?) collection of objects/elements (data) that can be operated on in parallel.
   * An empty, in-memory (of your nodes - multiple of them) RDD is created right when a val is declared, but it is not populated with data until an action is called which needs it (lazy evaluation).
+  * structured and unstructured
+  * low level control over the data
 * DataFrame
+  * Answer: distributed collection of data organized into columns
+  * structured and semi structured
+  * no compile time type safety like the other two; error detection on runtime
-  * Answer: This is what Spark SQL uses to store data; it is a more structured than an RDD I think...?
+  * This is what Spark SQL uses to store data; it is a more structured than an RDD I think...?
 And it...is populated with data right away, maybe?
 Not sure.
 * DataSet
+  * Answer: combination of RDD and dataframe.
+Seems like the best of both worlds...?
-  * Answer:
+  * structred and unstructured

 #### What is a spark transformation?
 [Spark By Examples-Transformations](https://sparkbyexamples.com/apache-spark-rdd/spark-rdd-transformations/)